Frequently Asked Questions About Giving to OSC

 ARE WE REQUIRED TO GIVE MONEY TO BE PART OF OSC?

 Absolutely not!
 We certainly hope you will give.
-As a charity, we cannot operate without charitable giving.
-But the church is not entitled to the money God has entrusted to you, and all people are welcome to participate in the programs of our church whether they give or not.
-There is only one exception: According to our bylaws, someone must be a regular financial supporter (in any amount) of OSC to be eligible for nomination to our Elder Board.
-We think it’s a matter of integrity that those who bear the responsibility for spending other people’s charitable contributions should also be contributors themselves.
+As a charity, we can’t operate without charitable giving.
+But the church is not entitled to the money God has entrusted to you.
+And all people are welcome to participate in the programs of our church whether they give or not.
+There is only one exception to this general rule: according to our bylaws, someone must be a regular financial supporter (in any amount) to be eligible for nomination to our Elder Board.
+We think it’s a matter of integrity that those who bear the responsibility for spending other people’s charitable contributions should themselves be contributors.

 ARE THERE OTHER WAYS TO GIVE ASIDE FROM MONEY?